Updated: Feb 23

 I was introduced to Yusudi by a friend.
 He is called Kitaka and currently works with Yusudi under Business development.
 He told me about it and I was immediately sold because Yusudi was going to provide me with an insight of the workplace.
 I found this necessary because I felt like I was thrown into the deep end after University and Yusudi were providing me with the floaters.

-So I joined the training program in early March 2018 and the very first thing that I noticed was how the trainers were so open and welcoming.
+So I joined the training in early March 2018 and the very first thing that I noticed was how the trainers were so open and welcoming.
 It was from that open atmosphere that I really enjoyed the sessions that focused on being more self-aware, especially our weaknesses.

 Yusudi provided a safe space for me to recognize some of my weaknesses and room for me to change them into strengths.